PrediktorAS/PowerView-UserDocs/src/Data Processing/KPI Calculations/Production Losses/Plant down time production losses/Plant down time production losses.md

 This is plant downtime in kWh.
 Production loss is calculated for an inverter based on the state for the inverter at a given time.

-Inverter states is classified into following classes:
+Inverter states is classified into following [Equipment States](../../../../Data%20Collection%20&%20Data%20Flow/Equipment%20States/Equipment%20States.md) classes:
 - Production time
 - Failure time
 - Idle time